nvim-tree/nvim-tree.lua/README.md

 - [x] Mouse support

 ## TODO
-- [ ] refresh tree (for git) on file save and update git status when needed
 - [ ] find a good way to display git info
 - [ ] better parsing of the git porcelain results